mostlybadfly/oldblog/README.md

 This is the old format for my blog prior to playing with Jekyll.
-This  blog was built using Rails to post blog entries using a single user model.
+Originally used as a landing page for a recipe app I'm working on this  blog was built using Rails to post blog entries using a single user model.